Objective: to help large critical systems scale, while making them 2am friendly.

 Metrics: I'm big on collecting information about how things work - instrumenting or having other apps properly instrumented to provide the data, and using tools such as RRD to make the data understandable.
 A large part of this is making the data easily and logically available in such a way that diagnosing the unhealthy parts of a large complex system becomes easy.

-Languages: Perl, PHP, HTML, CGI, C, Python, basic SQL.
+Languages: Perl, Go, PHP, HTML, CGI, C, Python, basic SQL.
 At one time: Pascal, 80x86 assembly.
 Able to pick up anything quickly.
-Favorite working language is Perl, but I'm not religious about it - I'm more concerned about there being a common language amongst the teams.
+Favorite working language is Perl, but quickly being replaced by Go.
+I'm not religious about langauge - I'm more concerned about there being a common language amongst the teams.

 Currently not actively seeking; however, willing to chat for intersting opportunities.